Probation Violation Charges in San Antonio

 to avoid getting arrested, come to The Law Office of John J. Fox.
 We may

 be able to help you avoid a violation charge.
 If you have already been

-arrested for a probation violation, a skilled San Antonio probation violation
+arrested for a probation violation, a skilled San Antonio criminal defense

 lawyer may be able to help you avoid jail time and other penalties.